reem-sheikh/reem-shaikh/README.md

 <img align='right' src="https://media.giphy.com/media/ieyl9zmCjO4b4t6qoY/giphy.gif" width="230">
 Besides being a crazy cat enthusiast, I spend most of my days making art. fine-art, graphic design, digital art.
 I run a couple art stores: [The Artsy Shop](https://www.behance.net/theartsyshop) and [Crazy Ket Lady](https://www.behance.net/crazyketlady) which is a fundraising art initiative.
 You'll find my work on behance and Artpal.
 I would take custom fine-art and digital art commissions during my undergrad, which I've now converted to a passive income source.

 When I'm not arting, you'll find me slamming on my keyboard building websites and web apps, what can I say it's kind of like my guilty pleasure.
 I enjoy using creative outlets to express myself, and I have the flexibility to change my tone and style depending on the needs of the project.
-Being an empath and a phychology enthusiast, I'm able to deeply comprehend client's perspective and meet their needs.
+Being A phychology enthusiast, I'm able to deeply comprehend client's perspective and meet their needs.
 I love me a little challenge every now and then, it keeps me on my toes!

 You can check my coding progress at [70 Days Of Code](https://github.com/reem-shaikh/70DaysOfCode).